02ship/makersbnb/README.md

 ### Technologies

 - Written in Ruby
-- Sinatra and Rack for handling requests and responses
+- Sinatra for handling requests and responses
 - Capybara for featuring testing
 - RSpec for unit testing
 - PostgreSQL for the databases